stejs0303/Tidebot/README.md

   - [ ] comparing 2 or more users
 - [ ] Gear
   - [ ] commands for setting gear and individual stats in discord,
-  - [ ] setting gear by scraping garmoth.com builds for useful data,
+  - [x] setting gear by scraping garmoth.com builds for useful data,
   - [ ] displaying saved gear
 - [ ] Server
   - [ ] welcome message,
   - [ ] role assignment,
   - [ ] commands for guild quests or boss runs,
   - [ ] autofeed
-- [ ] Reformatting
 - [ ] Comments
 - [ ] Testing